 The Mamas and the Papas: A man (who will later molest his own daughter) leaves his wife for a bratty teenager.
 They team up with a fat lady and a drunken Canadian to drop acid and take turns breaking each other's hearts in four-part harmony.
 They sing about a day of the week and a state.

 Man or Astro-man?: Some guys from Alabama pretend to be aliens and play instrumental songs.

-The Monkees: It's a Fake Band formed for a TV show that consists of a TV actor whose career involved the circus, a British guy who gave up horse racing for the musical stage, a folk singer from the East coast, and a Texas hillbilly who wears a thick green piece of winter clothing.
+The Monkees: Fake Band formed for a TV show that consists of a TV actor whose career involved the circus, a British guy who gave up horse racing for the musical stage, a folk singer from the East coast, and a Texas hillbilly who wears a thick green piece of winter clothing.

 The Monks: American ex-GIs in Germany start a rock band and try to become the antithesis of their contemporaries, the Beatles.
 Only recorded one album before they broke up, and they only got away with that album because their German audience didn't know or care what they were actually singing about.

 Monte Cazazza: A misanthrope who likes to gift his friends with dead cats on fire releases two albums within a 45 year career of avoiding attention.
 He is credited with naming a genre that no longer resembles his music at all.